richselby7878/xm-labs-incident-flow-steps/README.md

 # Incident Flow Steps
 A collection of 6 custom flow steps for working with xMatters Incidents in xMatters Flow Designer.

 The steps come packaged in a workflow with a tester form called *Run Flow Step*.
-You can try out each step by filling in the appropriate form section in a messaging form then view the output either directly in the flow's activity log or in an alert notification.
+You can try out each step by filling in the appropriate section of a messaging form then view the output either directly in the flow's activity log or in an alert notification.

 ---------
 <kbd>